gcallah/Economics/Tariffs/tariffs2.md

 "The sphere of prudence is closed since the principles of prudence -- the ends in the light of which prudence guides man -- are known independently of theoretical science."

-In his first book, *Experience and Its Modes*, Oakeshott held that any opining of theory into practical affairs was completely irrelevant.
-But later, in the essay ["The Voice of Poetry in the Conversation of Mankind"](https://kirkcenter.org/essays/the-voice-of-michael-oakeshott-in-the-conversation-of-conservatism/), he softened that absolute separation somewhat: he had decided that we're here called the different "modes" of experience could actually converse with each other, so long as one did not try to become dominant over all the others.
-But he also noted that the mode of science had become especially strident in its voice, and would often attempt to dictate to all of the other modes (such as practice, history, or art).
+In his first book, *Experience and Its Modes*, Oakeshott held that any opining of theory upon practical affairs was guilty of complete irrelevance.
+But later, in the essay ["The Voice of Poetry in the Conversation of Mankind"](https://kirkcenter.org/essays/the-voice-of-michael-oakeshott-in-the-conversation-of-conservatism/), he softened that absolute separation somewhat: he had decided that he called the different "modes" of experience could actually converse with each other, so long as one did not try to dominate to all the others.
+In that regard, he noted that the mode of science had become especially strident in its voice, and would often attempt to dictate to all of the other modes (such as practice, history, or art).

-In that essay, I believe that Oakeshott hit upon the proper relationship of theoretical sciences to practice: they ought to be in conversation, but with science in no position at all to *dictate* practical decisions.
+In that essay, I believe that Oakeshott hit upon the proper relationship of theoretical sciences to practice: the best relationship between them is a conversation, in which science has no authority over practical decisions.
 So in considering practical economic policies, theoretical economists are quite within their remit to suggest that one or another of their models might have some bearing on what actual policies a government should pursue.
 But far too often, they assume that their abstract models ought to allow them to *dictate* what practical policies should be pursued.
 That misunderstanding